 Even though the presumption is that Hoffa was killed by a mob hitman, his body has never been found.
 Additionally, investigators could not build a strong enough case to charge any of the mob-connected figures who were most likely involved in the murder.
 The case remains an open investigation to this day, though Jimmy Hoffa was officially declared dead in 1982.

 In fact, Hoffa’s body has suffered so much hypothetical abuse at the hands of the mob that it has transformed into the cultural meme that it is today.

-Arguably the most well-known and enduring theories about Jimmy Hoffa’s disappearance is that he was shot, dismembered, frozen, and then buried in the cement foundation of Giants Stadium, then-located in East Rutherford, N.J.
+Arguably the most well-known and enduring theories about Jimmy Hoffa’s disappearance is that he was shot, dismembered, frozen, and then buried in the cement foundation of Giants Stadium, then-located in East Rutherford, New Jersey.